FRRouting/frr/doc/developer/lists.rst

 FAQ
 ---

-What are the semantics of ``const`` in the list APIs?
+What are the semantics of ``const`` in the container APIs?
-   ``const`` pointers to list heads and/or items are interpreted to mean that both the list itself as well as the data items are read-only.
+   ``const`` pointers to list heads and/or items are interpreted to mean that both the container itself as well as the data items are read-only.

 Why is there no "is this item on a/the list" test?
    It's slow for several of the data structures, and the work of adding it